TEXT: Precalculus, 3rd Edition, by Faires and DeFranza

 - know the difference in an equation and an identity.

-- be able to determine the intercepts and symmetries of an equation in two variables and
+- be able to determine the intercepts and symmetries of an equation in two

 graph the equation without (or with a graphing calculator, as needed).